Eastern religions

-This East-West religious distinction, just as with the East-West culture distinction, and the implications that arise from it, is broad and not precise.
-Furthermore, the geographical distinction has less meaning in the current context of global transculturation.
+The East-West religious distinction (just like the East-West culture distinction, and the implications that arise from it) is broad and not precise.
+Furthermore, geographical distinctions have less meaning in the current context of global transculturation.

 While many Western observers attempt to distinguish between Eastern philosophies and religions, this is a distinction that does not exist in some Eastern traditions.

-Indic religions
+Indian religions

-Also known as Dharmic religions, these are the religious sects originating in the Indian subcontinent, which includes Hinduism, Buddhism, Jainism, Sikhism, etc. The theologies and philosophies of these religions have several concepts in common, such as dharma, karma, maya and samsara.
+Also known as Dharmic religions, Hinduism, Buddhism, Jainism, and Sikhism originated in the Indian subcontinent and share similar concepts (e.g., dharma, karma, moksha).

 Hinduism

 Hinduism originated on the Indian subcontinent and was related to many other religious traditions outside the subcontinent, in places like ancient Central Asia and ancient Iran.
 It is considered by some to be the world's oldest extant major religion.
 Some consider Hinduism to originate from the Indus Valley civilization along with animism of the pre-Harappan migrants as well as the Indo-Aryan migrants.
 Hinduism contains a vast body of scripture, divided as revealed and remembered, expounding on dharma, or religious living.
 Hindus consider the Vedas and the Upanishads as being among the foremost in authority, importance and antiquity.
 The Bhagavad Gītā, a treatise excerpted from the Mahābhārata, is sometimes called a summary of the spiritual teachings of the Vedas.
 It is difficult to identify any universal belief or practice in Hinduism, although prominent themes include: Dharma, Samsara, Karma, and Moksha.
 Hinduism is sometimes called a polytheistic religion, but this is an oversimplification.
 Hinduism includes a diverse collection of schools whose beliefs span monotheism, polytheism, pantheism, monism and even atheism.
 For instance, the Advaita Vedanta school holds that there is only one causal entity (Brahman), which manifests itself into all the various living and non-living forms that we observe, whereas traditions such as Vaishnavism and Shaivism worship Vishnu and Shiva in a relatively more monotheistic sense (caused by a differentiation between the parabrahman and atman).
 A number of scholars even consider the Samkhya school of thought to have atheistic leanings.